probprog/anglican/code/doc/devel.md

 related to 'exchangeable random procedure' (XRP).

-Distributions and random processes are defined through implementation of protocols `embang.runtime/distribution` and `embang.runtime/random-process`.
-In addition, a multivariate distribution may optionally implement protocol `embang.runtime/multivariate-distribution`.
-Several distributions are defined in `embang.runtime`, and other distributions may be defined in terms of the 'basic' distributions.
+Distributions and random processes are defined through implementation of protocols `anglican.runtime/distribution` and `anglican.runtime/random-process`.
+In addition, a multivariate distribution may optionally implement protocol `anglican.runtime/multivariate-distribution`.
+Several distributions are defined in `anglican.runtime`, and other distributions may be defined in terms of the 'basic' distributions.